-StanChart shares slide on lack of dividend, revenue recovery
+Lack of dividend and loan growth take shine off StanChart

 3 Min Read

-LONDON (Reuters) - Standard Chartered reported a 93 percent rise in half-year underlying pretax profit to $1.8 billion, but the bank's shares fell as it failed to resume dividends, highlighting the scale of the challenge it faces to increase revenues.
+LONDON (Reuters) - A failure to resume dividends and to grow its loans overshadowed a recovery in first half profits for Standard Chartered, pushing its shares 5 percent lower on Wednesday.

-The profits jumped partly because the bank avoided the hefty losses from its private equity business and bad loans that blighted its results in the same period a year ago.
+The bank's profit jumped 93 percent in the six months to the end of June, partly because it avoided the hefty losses from its private equity business and bad loans that blighted its results a year ago.

-StanChart's underlying loan impairments of $583 million for the first half, were down from $1.1 billion in the same period a year ago.
+StanChart's underlying loan impairments of $583 million for the first half were down from $1.1 billion in the same period a year ago.
 These are closely watched by investors in the Asia-focused bank, which has had a glut of bad debts in the past few years following over-exuberant lending.

 "We are positioned to resume growth, and we have shown early encouraging signs we can do that," Chief Executive Bill Winters told reporters on a conference call.